 Travel from the land of high fashion to the birthplace of pizza.
 Find out about taking the train from Milan to Naples.

-Cosmopolitan Milan may not seem like it has much in common with gritty Naples, but both are famous for perfectly Italian things—fashion designers and pizza.
-Not only that, the gorgeous Galleria Vittorio Emanuele I in Milan was the inspiration for the Galleria Umberto I in Naples.
-Whether you're going to Naples to do more shopping, to stuff yourself with pizza, or to visit nearby sights, one thing is clear—it's a good idea to take the train.
+Cosmopolitan Milan may not seem like it has much in common with Naples, but both are famous for authentic Italian fashion and pizza.
+In fact, the gorgeous Galleria Vittorio Emanuele I in Milan was the inspiration for the Galleria Umberto I in Naples.
+Whether you're going to Naples to do more shopping, to stuff yourself with pizza, or to visit nearby sights, one thing is clear—the best way to get there is by train.

-Make no mistake, the train journey from Milan to Naples isn't short—on average Italy's high-speed trains cover the 481 miles (775 km) in about 4.5 hours—but driving would take you at least 8 hours, not counting stops for food or fuel or sightseeing.
-Relax on the train trip and save yourself the hassle.
+The train journey from Milan to Naples isn't short, on average Italy's high-speed trains cover the 481 miles (775 km) in about 4.5 hours, but driving would take you at least 8 hours, not counting stops for food, or fuel, or sightseeing.
+Relax on the train trip and save yourself the hassle of driving.

 Frequent Trains from Milan to Naples